Energy isn’t cheap but switching to a different tariff could save you money on your business electricity.

 Unless you’re on a deemed contract, it's only possible to switch if you are in your renewal period or your contract has ended.
 Your supplier should give you plenty of notice before your contract ends so you can start to shop around.
 You can find out how to switch supplier here.

 No, business energy companies do not offer dual-fuel rates.
 You need separate contracts for your business electricity and gas.
-You might find that the same supplier offers the best deal for both business electricity and gas, but they won't offer a dual-fuel contract like your home energy supplier might.
+You might find that the same supplier offers the best deal for both business electricity and gas, but it won't offer a dual-fuel contract like your home energy supplier might.